AerialWombat/open-times/README.md

 # Open Times

-A front-end for mobile-friendly, web application built using ReactJS.
+A front-end for a mobile-friendly, web application built using ReactJS.
 This was built to find common free times in a typical week for a group of individuals.

 ## How To Use
 - The application allows you to register and log in to a user account to save and manage groups you are a part of.